Home / packaging / dieline

 What are the Major Applications of Dielines?

 Dielines have widespread applications in packaging design, serving as essential templates for creating packaging that is both functional and visually aligned with branding objectives.
 They are used across various industries to design packaging for products such as food, beverages, electronics, and pharmaceuticals.
-Additionally, dielines are indispensable in producing labels, brochures, and custom-built packages.

-- Beverage Packaging: Facilitates the design of customized bottle carriers, cans, and cartons, ensuring durability and brand appeal.
+Beverage packaging facilitates the design of customized bottle carriers, cans, and cartons, ensuring durability and brand appeal.

 What is the Role of Dielines in the Printing of Packaging?